 - How to check the lens for dust and mold

-- Bring a camera to test focus, both auto and manual
+- Bring a camera to test the lens

 - Don’t be forced to buy anything

 - Compare price

 Today’s question is from Tom who is asking how do you avoid getting ripped off when buying a second hand camera lens?
 He wants to add another lens to his event photography kit, but can only afford a 2nd hand lens.

 To avoid any disappointment I would highly recommend you buy the second hand lens in person.
 I’m not saying that you will be ripped off if you buy a second hand camera lens from an online retailer.

 It’s just sometimes the photos don’t always show the true condition of the lens, such as does it have noticeable dust in the glass elements, does it have mould, or even a scratch on the front glass element.

 This is why it’s important to be able to physically handle the lens and see for yourself.
 Does anything sticks out as a red flag when it comes to the purchase?